-Online education has been around for some time now, yet it continues to face the same skepticism it always has.
+Online education has been around for some time, yet it continues to face the same skepticism it always has.
 People question whether students learning from a distance can get the same quality education as those in traditional, face-to-face courses, unaware of how much e-learning has evolved over the years.

 For more on how online courses stack up against campus-based classes, we asked faculty members from Goucher College in Baltimore about their first-hand experiences with distance education.
 Their answers highlight just how far e-learning has come since its inception, as well as the many benefits of an online degree.